 (Lakshmi to Chandrama) How inspiring is it to contribute to a platform like this?

 [Chandrama] Working here at Hylobiz is highly inspiring.
 We use Micro services architecture which is very awesome.
 It’s the same architecture that is used to build Netflix.
-We use an open API architecture to build a project … it helps any business to automate all their connections… Hylo believes that the perspective a woman brings to the tables is highly focussed and object driven.
+We use an open API architecture to build a project … it helps any business to automate all their connections… Hylo believes that the perspective a woman brings to the table is highly focussed and object-driven.

 Lakshmi concluded saying, with the lockdown the whole team understood that they can work from anywhere and can be productive and be accountable as well.